LODSContent/Challenge-V3-Framework/Templates/Sections/NextStepSeries/CCNA.1.md

-- Configure a Basic Router [Guided]
+- Configure Routers and Switches [Guided]
 - Configure VLANs and Trunking on a Switch [Guided]
 - Perform Subnetting and Network Segmentation [Guided]
 - Implement Access Control Lists (ACLs) [Guided]